Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Now 83, she’s back on the beat.

-Gaye lives at Holiday Orchard Park in Yakima Valley, Washington, and works as co-editor with a small staff of neighbors to put out a community newspaper called Park Place.
-Each week, a handful of community reporters write, edit, publish and deliver the one-page newspaper that includes articles about residents and special series focused on topics like pets.
+Gaye lives at Holiday and works as co-editor with a small staff of neighbors to put out a community newspaper.
+Each week, a handful of community reporters write, edit, publish and deliver the one-page newspaper that includes articles about residents and a special series focused on topics like pets.

 The residents came up with the idea in 2022 as a way to combat two years of isolation and negative news caused by COVID.
 The first edition appeared in August 2022 and was an immediate hit.

-“We like giving residents something positive to read on a weekly basis,” Gaye explained.
+“We like giving residents something positive to read on a weekly basis,” Gaye explains.

-The first issue featured an inspiring article about Barb E., a resident who is visually impaired yet takes pride in completing jigsaw puzzles using her sense of touch.
+The first issue featured an inspiring article about Barb, a resident who is visually impaired yet takes pride in completing jigsaw puzzles using only her sense of touch.

-Another article highlighted resident Virginia N., who walked 3,492.2 miles in one year during the COVID pandemic as part of a virtual challenge.
+Another article highlighted a resident named Virginia who walked 3,492.2 miles in one year during the COVID pandemic as part of a virtual challenge.

 Naturally, everyone looks forward to the “Newbie Alert” column, which introduces new residents.
 Such articles help break the ice and help people connect.